-The internet can be a life saver when you’re abroad, especially when you move to another country.
-It may be restricted, but there are also many apps that can make your travel life easier when you visit this huge and amazing country!
+The internet can be a lifesaver when you’re abroad, especially when you move to another country.
+It may be restricted, but there are also many apps for China that can make your travel life easier when you visit this huge and amazing country!

 Check out our list of the apps you won’t want to live without once you start living in China!